 My research specialty is persuasive map design.
 Yes, that’s right: I study how to design maps that inform people in specific ways, so that that map users interpret the information you present as you want them to.
 It is a bit odd, but I am less interested in accurate data mapping like many of my peers; instead, I am interested in figuring out the most effective way to frame arguments with maps.
 I am fascinated by what I like to call “map rhetoric” — designing maps in a manner that resonates with and disarms intended audiences so that they are compelled to see what you want them to.
 Some worry that this is unethical; they believe that maps are tools that should only be designed as accurately as possible.
 I like to remind such people that argumentative writing is something we teach in universities around the world; argumentative mapmaking is no less ethical than argumentative writing.

 I am also interested in Web map design.
 I wrote a textbook called Web Cartography on the topic.
-It is being published by CRC Press.
+It was published by CRC Press in December 2013.
 (If you are looking for the book’s companion Website, it can be found here.)
-It deals primarily with Web map aesthetics rather than the technologies underpinning Web maps.
+It deals primarily with Web map design and aesthetics rather than the technologies underpinning Web maps.
 It was a lot of fun to write and is meant to appeal to Web techies, print cartographers, and university students that want to get into Web mapping.

-As for my life outside of academia — i.e., the important thing — I like to hang out with my wife, two daughters, and our Wheaten terrier at home.
-I mostly read sci-fi and mystery novels, play European-style board games, and experiment with different applications on my computer when I have spare time.
-I currently live in La Crosse, Wisconsin, but I can’t wait to move out east to Harrisonburg, Virginia this fall.
+As for my life outside of academia — i.e., the important thing — I like to hang out with my wife, two daughters, and our Wheaten terrier.
+I mostly read sci-fi and mystery novels, play European-style board games (both on a board and on my tablet), and experiment with different applications on my computer when I have spare time.
+I currently live in La Crosse, Wisconsin, but I can’t wait to move out east to Harrisonburg, Virginia, this fall!